bitnami-labs/sealed-secrets/docs/developer/crypto.md

 ### **Analysis**

-Even if QRNG (Quantum Random Number Generator) are considered better that PRNG (Pseudo Random Number Generator) in a quantum cryptography context as well as in a non-quantum context, QRNG rely on a quantum mechanic phenomenon.
+Even if QRNG (Quantum Random Number Generator) are considered better than PRNG (Pseudo Random Number Generator) in a quantum cryptography context as well as in a non-quantum context, QRNG relies on a quantum mechanical phenomenon.
 It requires a physical device, therefore QRNG usage is out of Sealed Secrets scope, which will stay on the `crypto/rand` usage.

 ### **Associated documentation**